Is a Correction Looming Ahead for Adaptive Biotechnologies Corporation (ADPT)

 BTIG Research gave a rating of “Buy” to ADPT, setting the target price at $46 in the report published on July 23rd of the previous year.

-During the last 5 trading sessions, ADPT rose by +2.12%, which changed the moving average for the period of 200-days by +56.44% in comparison to the 20-day moving average, which settled at $42.40.
-In addition, Adaptive Biotechnologies Corporation saw 53.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ADPT fell by -0.06%, which changed the moving average for the period of 200-days by +51.69% in comparison to the 20-day moving average, which settled at $43.47.
+In addition, Adaptive Biotechnologies Corporation saw 60.56% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ADPT starting from ROBINS HARLAN S, who sale 11,100 shares at the price of $47.11 back on Sep 24.
-After this action, ROBINS HARLAN S now owns 679 shares of Adaptive Biotechnologies Corporation, valued at $522,879 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ADPT starting from Taylor Stacy L, who sale 2,880 shares at the price of $47.78 back on Sep 24.
+After this action, Taylor Stacy L now owns 1,300 shares of Adaptive Biotechnologies Corporation, valued at $137,596 using the latest closing price.

 Stock Fundamentals for ADPT